LabeliaLabs/distributed-learning-contributivity/README.md

 It depends in what capacity you are interested!
 For example:

-- If you'd like to experiment right now by yourself multi-partner learning approaches and contributivity measurement methods, jump to section **[Using the code files](#using-the-code-files)**
+- If you'd like to experiment right now by yourself multi-partner learning approaches and contributivity measurement methods, jump to section **[Run an experiment](#run-an-experiment)**
 - If you'd like to get in touch with the workgroup, jump to section **[Contacts, contributions, collaborations](#contacts-contributions-collaborations)**.
 If you are a student or a teacher, we love discussing student projects!
 - If you are very familiar with this type of projects, well you can either have a look at section **[Ongoing work and improvement plan](#ongoing-work-and-improvement-plan)** or head towards [issues](https://github.com/SubstraFoundation/distributed-learning-contributivity/issues) and [PRs](https://github.com/SubstraFoundation/distributed-learning-contributivity/pulls) to see what's going on these days.
 We use the `help wanted` tag to flag issues on which help is particularly wanted, but other open issues would also very much welcome contributions